Marcus O'Shaughnessy

 In 2023, Marcus stepped into the art world to honour the legacy of the late Nick Fraser (1946–2023)

 a visionary outsider artist from East London.
-As the appointed custodian of Fraser’s vast and previously unseen collection, Marcus curated the critically acclaimed debut exhibition “Nick Fraser: Chapter One”
+As the appointed custodian of Fraser’s vast and previously unseen collection, Marcus curated the critically acclaimed debut exhibition “Nick Fraser: Chapter One” at The Crypt Gallery, London.
+The show received national attention, was featured in RAW Vision Magazine and has since opened doors for wider recognition of Fraser’s work.

 His vision is rooted in authenticity, collaboration, and the belief that art, in all its forms has the power to spark meaningful change.